EIN-lab/pupillometry-raspi/DEEPLABCUT.md

 Continue with the ”.csv” files generated from the analysis previously.
 Make the folder containing these files the working directory of the R script `PupillometryR.R` change name of R Script if needed (see supplementary).

-After running the R script you will obtain the “.mat” files required for the [pupillometry app](./APP.md).
-See more details in the “pupillometry app user manual” or within pupillometry app directly.
+After running the R script you will obtain the “.mat” files required for the [Pupillometry App](./APP.md).
+See more details in the “Pupillometry App user manual” or within pupillometry app directly.

 [Home](./index.html)